davidc897/dchen.github.io/UDP Pinger/readme.md

 UDP Pinger Program:

-a python program demonstrates client and server communicate interaction, the client sends data to the server using UDP and server responds back to the client with message and round-trip time.
+A python program demonstrates client and server communicate interaction, the client sends data to the server using UDP and server responds back to the client with message and round-trip time.

 UDP Client